A Round of Questions for Author Grant Overstake

 - Is there anything else you’d like to say to your readers?

-Thank you for visiting Grain Valley, Kansas.
+Thank you for visiting my fictional world of Grain Valley, Kansas.
 I look forward to sharing my next novel with you soon.
 Until then, like Grandma says, “I’m knowing the highest and best for you.”